 Reception Wedding Venues

 The formalities are mostly over and it’s time to mix and mingle and enjoy the wedding feast.
-There is a traditional order of proceedings for wedding receptions that you may wish to follow or adapt to your own requirements.
+There is a traditional order of proceedings for wedding receptions that you may wish to follow or adapt to your own requirements, with Wedding House you can find unique wedding venues all over Australia.

-You may decide to break with tradition altogether and plan a really short and simple reception or a major celebration where you and your guests party on into the night… and why not!
+You may decide to break with tradition altogether and plan a really short and simple reception or a major celebration… and why not!
 A big party for a momentous occasion!
+When you need help finding the right location, consult our online wedding venues directory.

 - The bridal party and both your parents arrive and welcome the guests.

-- Pre-dinner drinks and hors d’oeuvres are served as guests mix and mingle in an informal outdoor area, bar or lounge.
+- Pre-dinner drinks and hors d’oeuvres are served as guests mix in an informal outdoor area, bar or lounge.
+With wedding house you can find unique wedding venues in your area too.

 - Guests are invited to take their seats in the main reception area and the MC introduces the newly married couple and the rest of the bridal party, including parents.